 These are country houses available to rent.
 They range from large sprawling houses with large gardens to small, compact cottages in the country.
 A finca is a farmhouse and could be classed as casas rurales.

-Villas are often located outside the main urban centres and are a perfect accommodation option if you have a transport.
+Villas are often located outside the main urban centres and are a perfect accommodation option if you have a means of transport.
 Villas often have good amenities including swimming pools and kitchen facilities.

 Pensión/Fonda/Casa de Huespedes